hashicorp/nomad/website/source/docs/job-specification/artifact.html.md

 }
 ```

-To download from private repo, sshkey need to be set.
+To download from private repo, sshkey needs to be set.
 The key must be
 base64-encoded string.
 Run `base64 -w0 <file>`

 ```hcl